millennIumAMbiguity/No-More-Knockback-Latency/README.md

-# No More Single Player Latency
+# No More Knockback Latency
 Remove knockback latency introduced in Minecraft 1.3.1

 [get on Modrinth](https://modrinth.com/mod/no-more-knockback-latency)